Product was successfully added to your shopping cart.

 Once checked, cut a few of the pieces of the board to a shorter length than the others, and attempt to assemble the flooring.
 If the tongue and groove does fit together correctly, the likely cause of difficulty may be the bending of the board shape, an uneven sub-floor, or debris.
 If the short pieces do easily not fit together, the tongue and groove fit is faulty, or the product has expanded in-situ.

-The following step involves the application of an adhesive to the top side of the tongue where the flat part of the tongue meets the vertical portion of the profile.
+The following illustration demonstrates the application of an adhesive to the top side of the tongue where the flat part of the tongue meets the vertical portion of the profile.